WordPress/secure-custom-fields/assets/src/js/README.md

 ## Future Improvements

-- Move more JavaScript code to TypeScript
+- Move more JavaScript code to TypeScript.
-- Add unit tests for TypeScript code
+- Add unit tests for TypeScript code.
-- Implement more sophisticated experiment tracking